 Additionally, we offer an Intensive Outpatient Service (IOP) in Port Huron, Michigan at the Huron House, available by referral only.

-We accept insurance from many providers such as Aetna, Blue Cross Blue Shield, United Health Care, HAP, Cofinity, Humana, Blue Care Network, Cigna and various private insurances, too.
+We accept insurance from many providers such as Aetna, Blue Cross Blue Shield, United Health Care, HAP, Cofinity, Humana, Blue Care Network, Cigna, and various private insurance, too.
 We also accept Medicaid health plans including Molina, Great Lakes, Total Health Care, Meridian, and Blue Cross Complete.
 Additionally, for those who are eligible, we offer fees on a sliding scale based on ability to pay.